Rental sector report identifies challenges and opportunities for a sustainable future

 • Recognising new and emerging housing demand drivers;

 The report highlights the fact that a significant cohort of people who are middle-income earners and do not qualify for social housing are struggling to afford to rent in the private market.
 Thus, the report recommends that the affordability of renting is a key issue to be addressed in the sector.

 As well as examining national trends, the report examines nine ‘study areas’ covering five major cities (Dublin, Cork, Galway, Limerick and Waterford), and four towns (Athlone, Castlebar, Dundalk and Letterkenny).
 Whilst highlighting urban centres serves to reflect the goals of the national planning framework, comparing towns and cities also provides an overview of the differences between regional and local contexts.

-The research was conducted through on-line surveys and interviews and includes comprehensive analysis of key data sources.
+The research was conducted through online surveys and interviews and includes a comprehensive analysis of key data sources.
 Whilst the sample sizes of the surveys do not claim to be fully representative of the whole sector, they provide valuable insight into the trends, influences and issues that have been identified elsewhere in the report.

 The research identifies the contribution of different providers within the sector, including non-profit organisations like Clúid and local authorities, large institutional landlords like those represented by IIP, and smaller landlords.
 It looks at the interface between them and how they each contribute to the wider landscape and evolving needs of the market.
-The research also examines demographic, socio economic and spatial factors affecting supply and demand within the sector.
+The research also examines demographic, socio-economic and spatial factors affecting supply and demand within the sector.

 Supply and affordability were identified as the dominant challenges facing the sector.
 A number of other challenges were also identified.
 These include: